DavesCodeMusings/BLE-Battery-Beacon/README.md

 Home Assistant is reporting the battery percentage as well.
 There's a little bit of lag, and the percentage drops in 2% or 3% increments after a bit of a pause.
 But, I've mocked up a battery that drops 1% every second, so it's not the most realistic situation to begin with.

 Best of all, I have yet to see any _unknown_ values for my battery level.
 When the ESP32 goes into deep sleep, Home Assistant continues to report the last battery percentage reported.
 I'm sure there's a timeout in there somewhere and, if no advertisements are seen for a long while, it may go into an _unknown_ state.

+## Next  Steps
+In my requirements, I stated two use cases: 1) reading temperature and humidity from outdoors, and 2) presence detection for vehicles.
+Technically, this proof of concept provides presence detection, but the fictional battery level advertisement is just additional overhead.
+There's no temperature and humidity measurement, but it should be easy enough to wire up a DHT22 or BME280.
+The trick will be communicating the data.

+I can take the approach used by GATT characteristics and BTHome: an ID folowed by a value.
+Though looking at the [list of IDs in BTHome](https://github.com/Chreece/BTHomeV2-ESP32-example/blob/main/Arduino%20Code/BTHome.ino) there are quite a few I would never use.
+The [Bluetooth assigned numbers](https://www.bluetooth.com/specifications/assigned-numbers/) have even more.

+Conversely, the simplicity of using a value known by its position (like the fictitious battery level stored in x[0]) has its merits.
+I could cover a lot of use cases by storing the ESP32's 32-bit GPIO_IN_REG register in x[0]..x[3] and ADC1 and ADC2 values in x[4]..x[7].